TWaalen/isrsrv-script/README.md

 **Installation:**

-If you wish you can have the script install the required packages with (Only for Arch Linux, Ubuntu 19.10 and Ubuntu 18.04LTS):
+If you wish you can have the script install the required packages with (only for supported distros):

 `sudo ./isrsrv-script.bash -install_packages`